hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/minifabric.md

             </td>
             <td>
-                Added the "deployoperator" operation that downloads and deploys the fabric operator from a remote manifest.
-A "Failed to get client due to HTTPSConnectionPool" error occurs on deployment.
+                Sets TARGET_ENV to DOCKER when TARGET_ENV is not set from envsettings.

+Because Ansible extra variables have the highest precedence and cannot be overwritten, we name the extra var (TARGET_ENVIRONMENT) differently than our local var (TARGET_ENV) so that we are able to change the value of our local var later if necessary.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-09-02 19:49:57 +0000 UTC
+        Created At 2022-09-27 19:22:21 +0000 UTC
     </div>
 </div>